beckym223/manual_work/E6_long_edited.md

 firing or, when possible, by layoffs which insure access to a trained labor force when demand recovers.
 More generally, the inducement to
-'Thus, in a logarithmic regression of private nonfarm hourly compensation deflated by the private nonfarimi deflator on output per man-hour, time, and private nonfarm employment, after correcting for first-order serial correla- tion, the latter variable has a coefficient of .
-17 and a t-ratio of 5.
-Similar though less significant results were found for manufacturing.
-If employment is replaced by the change in nominal compensation, its coefficient is .40 with a t-ratio of 6.5.
-Finally, if the change in compensation is replaced by the change in price, despite the negative bias from error of measurement of price, the coefficient of this variable is only - .09 with an entirely insignificant t-ratio of .7.
-The period after 1 973 has been omitted from the tests as irrelevant  for our purposes, since the inflation was driven primnarily by an exogenous price shock rather than by excess demand.
-As a result of the shock, prices, and to some extent wages, rose rapidly while employment and real wages fell.
-Thus, the addition of the last two years tends to increase spuriously the positive association between real wages and employment, and to decrease that between real wages and the change in inominal wages or prices.

 ### ---Economics-1977-0-10.txt---